-- Part of the reason the original, more comedic script wasn't filmed was that Michael J. Fox turned it down.
-Ironically, the part then went to Eric Stoltz, who was the original casting choice for Back to the Future before being replaced by Michael J. Fox.note Fox had always been the first choice, but scheduling conflicts due to his work on Family Ties precluded him from taking the role.
+Part of the reason the original, more comedic script wasn't filmed was that Michael J. Fox turned it down.
+Amusingly, the part then went to Eric Stoltz, who was originally cast as Marty in Back to the Future before being replaced by Michael J. Fox.note Fox had always been the first choice, but scheduling conflicts due to his work on Family Ties precluded him from taking the role.